joelklabo/XcodeBuildMCP/README.md

 ### Configure MCP clients

-Configure your MCP client (Windsurf, Cursor, Claude Desktop, etc.) to use the XcodeBuildMCP server by adding the following configuration:
+Configure your MCP client (Windsurf, Cursor, Claude Desktop, etc.) to use the XcodeBuildMCP server by adding the following configuration, changing the version number to match the version you wish to use:

 ```json
 {